Mark Carney: Personal life

-Carney met his wife, Diana Fox, a British economist specializing in developing nations, while at the University of Oxford.
-She is active in various environmental and social justice causes.
-The couple married in July 1994 while he was finishing his doctoral thesis.
-They have four children and lived in Toronto, before moving to the Rockcliffe Park neighbourhood of Ottawa and then moving to London in 2013.
-They moved back to Ottawa when Mark Carney left his role in the Bank of England.
+Carney met British economist Diana Fox, who is also active in various environmental and social justice causes, while studying at the University of Oxford.
+They were married in July 1994 while he was finishing his doctoral thesis.
+They have four children; the couple lived in Toronto before moving to the Rockcliffe Park neighbourhood of Ottawa and then moving to London in 2013.
+They moved back to Ottawa when Carney left his role at the Bank of England in 2020.